abelian424/archiso-bcachefs-mainline/README.md

 # archiso-bcachefs-mainline
 A version of [vale981](https://github.com/vale981/archiso-bcachefs)'s repo to allow building bcachefs with a current stable kernel, with kernel optimizations from [nicman23](https://github.com/nicman23/bcachefs)'s PKGBUILD and bcachefs fixes by [eadwu](https://github.com/koverstreet/bcachefs/issues/54#issuecomment-578324042).
 I've also added a version with [ckoliva](https://github.com/ckolivas)'s MuQSS patches, the same as the linux-ck kernel.
-I recommend you go into the packages directory and build the packages before running make_iso.sh Here is the readme by vale981, modified for this repo:
+I recommend you go into the packages directory and build the packages before running make_iso.sh.
+You have to run chmod +x ./makeiso.sh before you can use make_iso.sh Here is the readme by vale981, modified for this repo:

 # Archlinux Live with Bcachefs